Shayne3000/Jedi/README.md

 - Flow for observable data streams,
 - and some other Jetpack components

-in building an offline-First app that showcases the users of the force in a galaxy far, far away.
+in building an offline-first app that showcases the users of the force in a galaxy far, far away.